How much will it all cost?

 How do I know how much it will cost in my hospital?

 All hospitals should be able to provide you with a fee schedule, so that you can see how the costs are broken down - you will probably have to explicitly ask for this.
-Some mutuelles also provide hospitalisation cost simulators (in French), which lets you compare hospital costs, and can give you a general idea of the difference between hospitals.
+Some mutuelles also provide hospitalisation cost simulators (this one is in French), which lets you compare hospital costs, and can give you a general idea of the difference between hospitals.

 The Belgian state offers a generous one-off birth allowance ('prime de naissance' / 'kraamgeld') of around €1220 for each child that is born, paid by a family allowance agency.
 Read more about the birth allowance.